waysignal/catmodel_glossary/glossary.md

 ##### Insurance linked securities
 notes and bonds based on insurance-related events.
-(re)insurer issues securities through a SPE. investors purchases these securities to recieve repayment of interest and/or principal. the amount and schedule is based on defined insurance events.
+(re)insurer issues securities through a SPE. investors purchases these securities to recieve repayment of interest and/or principal. the amount and schedule is based on defined insurance events. more activity when there is a hard insurance market bc it becomes cost competitive
+##### Cat bonds
+special-purpose reinsurer (SPR). investors may not recieve interest and/or principal if a loss payout occurs
 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer
 + insureres do not prefer high deductible policies